 PAFA Announces Latest Additions to Permanent Collection

-PHILADELPHIA (July 5, 2017) - The Pennsylvania Academy of the Fine Arts (PAFA) announces the addition of more than 30 historic, modern, and contemporary works to its permanent collection of American art.
-The new acquisitions include paintings, sculpture, installation, and works on paper made from 1916 to 2017.
+PHILADELPHIA (October 1, 2019) -- The Pennsylvania Academy of the Fine Arts (PAFA) is pleased to announce the addition of 13 historic, modern, and contemporary works to its permanent collection of American art.
+These new acquisitions include works of painting, collage, reclaimed material, and works on paper, created between 1905 and 2019.